 The Kanuri tribes consist of the Yerwa Kanuri, the Manga Kanuri, and several other sub-tribes.
-The majority of the Kanuri live in the Borno province of northeastern Nigeria, where they are the dominant people group.
+The majority of the Kanuri live in the Borno Province of northeastern Nigeria, where they are the dominant people group.
 They are also located in the countries of Niger, Chad, and Cameroon, and areas around Lake Chad.
 This region was once the powerful Borno Empire, ruled by the ancestors of the Kanuri.
-Others can be found in western Sudan.
+Others live in western Sudan, especially the Yerwa Kanuri.

 Most of the Kanuri are farmers; however, they usually practice some other occupation during the dry season.
-Those who farm raise millet as their staple crop, and supplement it with sorghum, corn, and peanuts.
-They raise sheep, goats, and some horses.
-Among the Kanuri, horses are a symbol of prestige.
+Those who farm raise millet as their staple crop, and supplement it with sorghum, corn and peanuts.
+They raise sheep, goats and some horses.
+Among the Kanuri, owning horses brings prestige.

-The Kanuri who live in cities are involved in government jobs, public service, construction, transportation, and commerce.
-The Kanuri who have occupations that are related to politics or religion have a very high social status; whereas, those who work as blacksmiths, well-diggers, or butchers have a low social status.
-The majority of the Kanuri, however, are farmers, craftsmen, and merchants.
+The Yerwa Kanuri who live in cities are involved in government jobs, public service, construction, transportation, and commerce.
+The Yerwa Kanuri who have occupations that are related to politics or religion have a very high social status.
+Those who work as blacksmiths, well-diggers, or butchers have a low social status.
+The majority of the Yerwa Kanuri, however, are farmers, craftsmen and merchants.

 Kanuri settlements vary in size; but most contain walled-in compounds surrounding several mud or grass houses with thatched, cone-shaped roofs.
 These houses are very cool during the hot months.
 Farmland surrounds each settlement.

 Towns serve as local markets and administrative centers for the Yerwa Kanuri.
 They contain a local school and mosque.
 Attached to the mosque are smaller schools for religious teachings.